flexkube/website/content/documentation/guides/kubernetes/creating-single-node-cluster-on-local-machine-using-flexkube-cli.md

 Before we start Kubernetes containers, we need etcd cluster.
 Flexkube provides [etcd](TODO) resource to manage such clusters.

 To create etcd cluster, we need to configure it's members in `config.yaml` file.
-This can be done using the following:
+This can be done using the following command:

 ```yaml
 cat <<EOF >> config.yaml